ganelson/inform/resources/Documentation/Writing with Inform.md

 Flow markers are written `<-` or `->`, and cause the dialogue director to interrupt its normal performance of a beat. `<-` generally makes a backwards jump in the same beat, while `->` leads out to another beat.

-Flow markers actually have much in common with choices, and can accept exactly the same bracketed notes as choices have: they can be named, they can be conditional, and they can be given the either-or properties `performed` and `recurring`.
+Flow markers actually have much in common with choices, and can accept exactly the same bracketed notes as choices have: they can be named and they can be conditional.
 For example,

 	<- (unless Polonius is in Elsinore)

 	-> (if Hamlet is not in the Graveyard) stop

+All flow markers are always `recurring`, without any need to say this.

 ### Flow back